-Texting and Driving: Are Teens Learning Distracted Driving Habits From Their Parents?
+Texting and Driving: Are Teens learning Distracted Driving Habits from their parents?

 Parents frequently warn their teens about the dangers of using a smartphone while driving, but it looks as though they aren’t even taking their own advice, and in many cases, are the ones ingraining that habit in their children, according to a new study by Aceable Driving and the Texas A&M Transportation Institute (TTI).

-In a survey of more than 1,200 teen drivers age 14-18 in Texas, California, and Florida, Aceable found that while there are differences between the types of distracted driving for parents and teens, cell phone use while driving is a behavior that teens learn from watching their parents.
+In a survey of more than 1,200 teen drivers ages 14-18 in Texas, California, and Florida, Aceable found that while there are differences between the types of distracted driving for parents and teens, cell phone use while driving is a behavior that teens learn from watching their parents.
 The survey was completed in preparation for National Teen Driver Safety Week.

-Aceable surveyed over 1,200 teenagers taking Aceable's drivers ed course, asking students which type of distraction their parents or guardian engaged in most often while driving.
+Aceable surveyed over 1,200 teenagers taking Aceable's driver's ed course, asking students which type of distraction their parents or guardian engaged in most often while driving.
 The same question was asked about their friends.
 Unsurprisingly, distracted driving is still a common occurrence.
 But it’s not just teens who are to blame.

 Texting took the top spot when Aceable asked teens what their friends are most distracted by while driving.
 Talking on the phone was the most-reported distraction for parents.
 When reports of texting and phone calls are combined into the single category of “phone use,” about 62 percent of Aceable teens said phone use is the main source of distraction for parents and 58 percent said the same of their peers.

 There is a huge gap between phone-based distraction and other driving distractions, with eating coming in at a distant second place at 8 percent for parents and 9.5 percent for teens.
 “Grooming/applying makeup” came in last place, reported as the most common distraction at a rate of less than 3 percent for each age group.
 “Aceable’s findings are, unfortunately, not surprising,” says Russell Henk, director of TTI’s Youth Transportation Safety Program.
 “In fact, in 2014, TDS produced a video titled Parent Drivers: A Model for Life aimed at reminding parents that they’re role models for their children, especially when they’re behind the wheel.
 If parents more often practiced what they preached, young drivers might not be as prone to pick up bad driving habits in the first place.”

 The survey results suggest that teens and their parents use phones while driving at a fairly equal rate.
-However, they’re using their phones for their generation’s preferred mode of communication: for parents, it’s phone calls, and for teens, it’s texting.
+However, they’re using their phones for their generation’s preferred mode of communication: for parents it’s phone calls, and for teens it’s texting.
 This is particularly concerning because texting, by nature, is shown to be more dangerous than talking on the phone while driving.

 Using a phone while driving appears to be a learned behavior that parents pass on to their children.